 API Overview

 The ServiceChannel API is a RESTful and stateless API.
-It has predictable, resource-oriented URLs and accepts POST, GET, PUT, and DELETE requests.
+It has predictable, resource-oriented URLs and accepts POST, GET, PUT, PATCH, and DELETE requests.
 Our API uses standard HTTP response codes and returns JSON-encapsulated data.

 API Version